-✓ Handling of the recorded images recorded simultaneously
+Handling of the recorded images recorded simultaneously Crouped images recorded simultaneously are displayed as a sequence of

 Grouped images recorded simultaneously are displayed as a sequence only when both and are selected.
 Only the key image is displayed.

 The number and type of images displayed for each sequence vary depending on the selected options, as shown below.